 Brothers Rugby Club is proud to be the oldest continuously active “Premier” Football Club of any football code in Queensland and throughout its illustrious 115-year history, has competed in every season that it has operated in since its foundation and has never gone into recess.

-Since our founding by members of the Christian Brothers Old Boys Association, who were predominately made up of old boys of Ireland’s Christian Brothers School’s and Brisbane’s CBC’s; St Joseph’s College Gregory Terrace, St Joseph’s College Nudgee and St James’ College, at a meeting held at the Carlton Club Hotel, Queen Street on 2nd March 1905, your Club has continued to pursue excellence both on and off the field.
+Since our founding by members of the Christian Brothers Old Boys Association, which was predominately made up of old boys of Ireland’s Christian Brothers School’s and Brisbane’s CBC’s; St Joseph’s College Gregory Terrace, St Joseph’s College Nudgee and St James’ College, at a meeting held at the Carlton Club Hotel, Queen Street on 2nd March 1905, our Club has continued to pursue excellence both on and off the field.
 It was at this meeting where it was decided to “play in the school colours, blue and white hoops”, which were the colours of St Joseph’s College Gregory Terrace at the time.

 Although born at the turn of the 20th century, the seeds of our Club were sown some 40 years earlier with the wave of Irish migrations from the 1860’s to the newly founded colony of Queensland.
 The diaspora community had to work with, depend on and support each other, by setting up schools, benevolent societies, fraternal organizations, and sports clubs to ensure members had personal, professional, and financial support and opportunities to educate their growing families, in their new homeland.